-If you’ve been reading books from Amazon, you’d probably have heard both about the Kindle Unlimited program and Prime Reading.
+If you’ve been reading books from Amazon, you’ve probably heard about the Kindle Unlimited and Prime Reading programs.

 Let’s answer the questions one by one.

 Kindle Unlimited is a subscription service offered by Amazon and has been available since July 2014.
 In a nutshell, the service is like Spotify for music or Netflix for movies.

 Kindle Unlimited allows unlimited access to, at the time of writing, more than 1.5 million titles, including hundreds of thousands of titles in various foreign languages.

 That includes not only books, but also comic books, audiobooks, and popular magazines (think Outdoor Life, Parents, and Popular Science!)

 - Comic Books

 The books available belong to various genres, from romance, to finance and science.

 Thousands of them also come with a narrated Audible audiobook.
 This means you can make use of Whispersync for Voice to continue reading a book right at the page you were listening to and vice versa.

 With a focus geared more toward independent authors and a few specific books and genres, you’ll be able to explore writing styles, genres, and authors that you may have not otherwise found out about.